Organizing Your Small RV

 Take pantry basics and shop frequently - For most trips, we stock the pantry with non-perishable basics, then plan meals two or three days at a time shopping locally for what we need.
 This keeps fresh food fresher and minimizes clutter in the cabinets.
 It also allows us to take advantage of local specialties like fresh seafood or farmer's markets.

 Ditch the disposables when RVing - Don't use paper plates or cups when you RV.
 It creates a bag of trash for every meal!
-Instead, invest in a set of unbreakable china (like Corelle), and high quality, unbreakable glassware.
+Instead, invested in a set of unbreakable china (like Corelle), and high quality, unbreakable glassware.
 Purchase a set of regular flatware so you don't have to use plastic.
 We also invested in a set of thermal wine cups.
 They are unbreakable, keep the wine cool, and even come with "sippy" lids to prevent spills.
 All of this easily stores in a cabinet above the kitchen sink along with a french press coffee maker, a couple of small baking dishes, and travel coffee mugs with lids.

 Keep RV cookware simple - As for pots and pans, we use an induction burner for most meals so we purchased steel pots and pans that can be used on the induction burner or the propane stove.
 A set of 3 pans and a couple of pots seem to be adequate for RV cooking.
 A few cutting boards, a set of good knives, and all the typical kitchen utensils, pot holders, plastic wrap, and foil tuck into the drawers under the stove.